 In this step-by-step guide, we’re going to break down time-tested tactics and strategies so you can do exactly that.

-Free Consultations: A Quick Reality (and Mentality) Check
+Free Consultation Calls: A Quick Reality (and Mentality) Check

 Let’s kick things off with a quick reality check.

 A free consultation call is a sales tool.